Nintendo Switch Pro Controller

-The Nintendo Switch Pro Controller is a video game controller developed by Nintendo for use with the Nintendo Switch hybrid console.
+The Nintendo Switch Pro Controller (model number: HAC-013) is a game controller developed by Nintendo for use with the Nintendo Switch hybrid console.
 It serves as an alternative to the Joy-Con controllers.
-The Nintendo Switch 2 Pro Controller, which features additional buttons, serves as an alternative controller for the Nintendo Switch 2 console.
+The Nintendo Switch 2 Pro Controller, which features additional buttons, serves as an alternative controller to the Joy-Con 2 controllers of the Nintendo Switch 2.

 History

-The Nintendo Switch Pro Controller was unveiled along with the Nintendo Switch on October 20, 2016, and was released on March 3, 2017.
+Nintendo unveiled the Nintendo Switch Pro Controller alongside the console on October 20, 2016, and released it on March 3, 2017.

-A new version of the Nintendo Switch Pro Controller was spotted in stores around October 14, 2019, although the only changes to it were slight parts changes, and its Universal Product Code being updated from 104889D to 104889E.
-As of 2024 revision is up to 104889G.
+Retailers began stocking a revised version around October 14, 2019, featuring minor component changes and an updated Universal Product Code from 104889D to 104889E.
+As of 2024, the revision is up to 104889G.

 Design and features

-The Nintendo Switch Pro Controller incorporates a button layout similar to the Wii's Classic Controller Pro, but uses a staggered analog stick layout used by the GameCube controller and Microsoft's family of Xbox controllers.
-Up to eight Pro Controllers can be used at a time with the Nintendo Switch.
-The Pro Controller also supports near-field communication for use with Nintendo's Amiibo toys, as well as HD Rumble and motion controls.
-The controller's battery takes around 6 hours to fully charge, and is user-replaceable with the same battery (CTR-003) as the 3DS/2DS handheld game consoles and Wii U Pro Controllers.
-When fully charged, the battery duration for the Nintendo Switch Pro Controller lasts for around 40 hours.
+The Nintendo Switch Pro Controller features a button layout similar to the Wii's Classic Controller Pro, but uses a staggered analog stick layout reminiscent of the GameCube controller and Xbox controllers.
+The console supports up to eight Pro Controllers simultaneously.
+The controller includes near-field communication (NFC) for use with Amiibo toys, HD Rumble, and motion controls.
+The internal battery (CTR-003)—the same model used in the Nintendo 3DS, 2DS, and Wii U Pro Controller—requires roughly 6 hours to fully charge and lasts for approximately 40 hours.

-The controller uses a USB-C connector for charging.
-It comes with a USB-C to USB Type-A charging cord, which can be connected to one of the USB-A 2.0 ports on the Switch dock.
+A USB-C port handles charging via an included USB-C to USB Type-A cable, which connects to the USB-A 2.0 ports on the Switch dock.

+The controller's motherboard features a hidden message reading "THX2ALLGAMEFANS!", visible through the translucent plastic surrounding the right analog stick socket.
+Japanese Twitter user Geo Stream first reported the message on March 4, 2017, one day after the console's launch.

 Support on other devices

 PC and phone support

-The Pro Controller can also be paired with or connected to a PC for use with PC games, such as those on Steam which added support for the Pro Controller through a beta client update on May 9, 2018.
-Official Nintendo Switch Pro Controller support was added to the iPhone and iPad, alongside other Bluetooth video game controllers as part of the iOS 16 update.
+The controller pairs with personal computers for compatible video games; Steam added official configuration support via a beta client update on May 9, 2018.
+Apple similarly introduced native support for the controller on iPhone and iPad hardware as part of the iOS 16 update.

 Nintendo Switch 2 support

-The Pro Controller can also be paired to the Nintendo Switch 2 console wirelessly or by using the USB cable to connect it to the Switch 2 dock.
-It can be charged by connecting it to the dock via a USB-A to USB-C cable.

-When used with the Switch 2, the Pro Controller cannot wake the console from sleep mode.
+The controller links to the Nintendo Switch 2 console wirelessly or via a wired connection to the Switch 2 dock.
+It charges directly from the dock using a standard USB-A to USB-C cable.
+However, it lacks the hardware capability to wake the Switch 2 console from sleep mode.